jmquigley/util.fixture/README.md

 fixture.destroy(id);
 ```

-An example directory structure for `test-fixture-4` would be:
+An example directory structure for `test-fixture-4` within the temporary location would be:

 ```
 test-directory/
-   somefile.txt
+   somefile.json
 test-file.txt
 ```

-The creation of the class would copy the fixture to the temporary location, perform a string replacement on each of the files (ignoring directories), save them to their temporary versions, and then parse the `dataFile` parameter into `fixture.obj`.
-The example text file above named `test-file` would be:
+The creation of the constructor would copy the fixture to the temporary location, perform a string replacement on each of the files (ignoring directories), save them to their temporary versions, and then parse the `dataFile` parameter into `fixture.data`.
+The example text file above named `test-file.txt` would be:

 ```
 Test information